 Dr. Shila Nordone is Director of Research Development for the Nicholas School of the Environment at Duke University and adjunct Research Assistant Professor of Immunology at NC State University College of Veterinary Medicine.
 She serves as a grant writing consultant to firms specializing in acquisition of non-dilutive federal funds and as a scientific advisory board member for veterinary non-profits.
 Dr. Nordone continues to be active in collaborative research involving modeling and forecasting of infectious disease in companion animals.

 Work in the Parker lab focuses on immune dysfunction that can lead to chronic inflammatory disease in Westernized societies.
-His laboratory is particularly interested in the reintroduction of symbionts to the human body that were lost after the industrial revolution.
+His lab is particularly interested in the reintroduction of symbionts to the human body that were lost after the industrial revolution.
 Their current work related to the biome and human disease is focused on the use of “helminthic therapy” to treat and even avert chronic disease in humans.
 He retired from academics after almost 28 years at Duke University, and is now CEO of XPara Mutualistic Helminths LLC, which produces and licenses technology for the production of therapeutic helminths.
 He conducts research and educational work through WPLab, a non-profit corporation.

 Herman Pontzer (Duke University)